-8. COMPLAINTS
+7. COMPLAINTS

-If a requester is not satisfied with the school's response to their Data Protection Request, they should in the first instance write to the person who responded to the request, expressing their dissatisfaction and the reasons why, or contact the Data Protection Officer directly at DPO@firebirdltd.co.uk
+If a requester is not satisfied with the school's response to their Data Protection Request, they should in the first instance write to the person who responded to the request, expressing their dissatisfaction and the reasons why, or contact the Data Protection Officer directly at DPO@firebirdltd.co.uk.

-If the matter is not able to be addressed informally, the requester should follow the Trust's formal Complaints Policy and Procedures.
+If the matter is not able to be addressed informally, the requester should follow the Trust's formal complaints procedure here.
+The Data Protection Officer shall advise the school when managing complaints relating to the handling of personal data.

-If a requester remains dissatisfied with the outcome of their complaint, they can escalate this to the Information Commissioner's Office, by writing to: Customer Contact, Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow SK9 5AF or email: casework@ico.org.uk
+If a requester remains dissatisfied with the outcome of their complaint, they can escalate this to the Information Commissioner's Office by writing to: Customer Contact, Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow SK9 5AF or email: casework@ico.org.uk